 - Stay away from ALL CAPS – use a mix of fonts in different styles or sizes.

-- Define each sign’s purpose and stick to it.
+- Define the purpose for your outdoor signs and stick to it.

 - Be specific about your offers- what, how much, until when.